Goals of the School

 To apply, you must have a bachelor’s degree with a minimum 3.0 grade point average (GPA) on a 4.0 scale.
 Other factors, including professional experience or an outstanding portfolio, may qualify you for probationary admission if your undergraduate GPA was below the minimum requirement.
-You will need to submit completed application forms, send in an application fee, and arrange for two official transcripts from each post-secondary institution attended to be sent to the Graduate College.
+You will need to submit completed application forms, send in an application fee, and arrange for an official transcript from each post-secondary institution attended to be sent to the Graduate College.
 To apply online, go to the Graduate Services site.

-All students whose native language is not English and do not have a bachelor’s degree from an accredited institution of higher education in the United States are required to demonstrate English language competency by achieving an adequate score on the IELTS: International English Language Testing System or TOEFL: The Test of English as a Foreign Language.
+All students whose native language is not English are required to demonstrate English language competency by achieving an adequate score on the IELTS: International English Language Testing System or TOEFL: The Test of English as a Foreign Language.
 Current minimum score requirements is a TOEFL of 600.
 To learn more, please see the English Proficiency Requirements provided by Ohio University’s Graduate College.

-Successful applicants into Information Graphics and Interactive Design, Photojournalism, Commercial Photography will generally have three or more years of professional experience and a focused statement of intent.
+Successful applicants into Information Graphics and Interactive Design, Photojournalism, Commercial Photography will generally have two or more years of professional experience and a focused statement of intent.
 Applicants for the Visual Communication Management sequence will often have even more time in the profession.